 One last thing

 I’ve mentioned that following blogs is a relatively good way of assessing solutions, so here’s my list.
-These sources carried me through my career and helped me understand both the specific libraries and the underlying concepts.
+These sources carried me through my career and helped me understand the specific libraries and underlying concepts.
 This list is non-exhaustive, and I’m more than sure that I’ve omitted some great authors, but I guarantee that if your google search points to one of these sites, it’s worth checking:

 - raywenderlich.com | High quality programming tutorials: iOS, Android, Swift, Kotlin, Server Side Swift, Unity, and more!